 Samples much larger than the minimum sample size only present a linearity effect problem; this can be easily corrected by using the Conflo open-split interface to dilute the combustion gas of the element with the greater mass.
 Careful use of dilution will allow you to match the peak amplitudes of sample and reference gases for highest precision, even for sample material with widely different elemental compositions.
-For isotopic and percent composition of CN, the Conflo is usually set to 0% dilution for N and 89% dilution for C on the sample side as we typically measure dried plant and animal material with between 3-10% nitrogen and 40-50% carbon and a C:N ratios of around 7 to 10.
+For isotopic and percent composition of CN, the Conflo is usually set to 0% dilution for N and 89% dilution for C on the sample side as we typically measure dried plant and animal material with between 3% and 10% nitrogen and 40–50% carbon and a C:N ratios of around 7 to 10.
 The following sample size guidelines pertain to this dilution schedule:

-For sample material with very low percent nitrogen and C:N ratios between 10 and 50 (e.g. corn flour [1%N, 40%C], sediment, soil), a separate method with sample side dilutions of 0% N and 94% is available and a reference peak amplitude for carbon dioxide set at 10 V. Sample sizes would be roughly 3-5 mg for these high C:N materials.
-Sample material with C:N less than 6, a separate method with only 67% sample dilution for carbon and a peak amplitude for nitrogen reference gas set at 5 V. Typically, animal tissue and nitrogenous compounds fit this method.
+For sample material with very low percent nitrogen and C:N ratios between 10 and 50 (e.g. corn flour [1%N, 40%C], sediment, soil), a separate method with sample side dilutions of 0% N and 94% is available and a reference peak amplitude for carbon dioxide set at 10 V. Sample sizes would be roughly 3–5 mg for these high C:N materials.
+For sample material with C:N less than 6, a separate method with only 67% sample dilution for carbon and a peak amplitude for nitrogen reference gas set at 5 V. Typically, animal tissue and nitrogenous compounds fit this method.
 Sample sizes for these materials on this method would be:

-Thus, the SPA lab should always be apprised of the material being analyzed to ensure a proper method.
-Material without a known (even roughly known) elemental composition (e.g. soils, sediments) should be shipped with additional sample should a re-run be required.
+Thus the SPA lab should always be apprised of the material being analyzed to ensure a proper method.
+Material without a known (even roughly known) elemental composition (e.g. soils, sediments) should be shipped with an additional sample should a re-run be required.
 We can easily adjust dilution schedules to analyze any material if we have enough material with which to experiment.

-Samples should be dried (50-60oC) and often ground and homogenized; however, we will analyze material in any way your field finds acceptable.
+Samples should be dried (50–60oC) and often ground and homogenized; however, we will analyze material in any way your field finds acceptable.
 Samples pretreated with acids should be rinsed several times with distilled water.
 We can load your natural abundance samples ($1/sample); ship in a secure container.
-If you have enriched samples or decide to load your natural abundance samples yourself, please use 96 well plastic trays.
-If you prefer, you may load your own natural abundance samples into the proper size tin capsules; use the smallest capsule size that will hold the sample with no leakage.
+If you have enriched samples or decide to load your natural-abundance samples yourself, please use 96 well plastic trays.
+If you prefer, you may load your own natural-abundance samples into the proper size tin capsules; use the smallest capsule size that will hold the sample with no leakage.
 Capsules should be folded and crushed into a cube or ball without any protrusions.
 Record the final weight after the capsule is sealed.
-To prevent leakage during shipping cover the loaded samples (with tin foil, parafilm, index card, etc) under the 96-well full plate cover.
-When designing your runs, keep in mind our autosampler has 49 usable positions.
+To prevent leakage during shipping, cover the loaded samples (with tin foil, parafilm, index card, etc) under the 96-well full plate cover.
+When designing your runs, keep in mind that our autosampler has 49 usable positions.

 Material captured on filters may be analyzed.
 Quartz filters are very much preferred, but normal glass fiber filters (Whatman GF/F or Pall A/E) are acceptable.
 The largest filter we can run whole is 25 mm diameter.
 If you would like elemental mass results, please provide the mass of material on the 25 mm filter, not the total mass of filter and filtrate.
 You may trim parts of the filter not containing visible filtrate to facilitate packing into tins if you do not require elemental mass estimates.
 If you have used larger filters (e.g. 47 mm) and you do not require elemental mass (i.e. only isotopic results), simply may trim away the parts of the filter that do not contain visible filtrate to facilitate lacking into tins.
-Alternatively if the 47 mm filters are covered in filtrate, you could cut them into two halves and submit them separately; we obviously cannot provide highly precise percent composition on cut filters as we do not know if the mass being analyzed is still accurate.
+Alternatively if the 47 mm filters are covered in filtrate, you could cut them into two halves and submit them separately; we obviously cannot provide highly precise percent composition on cut filters, as we do not know if the mass being analyzed is still accurate.